-F. Out-of-District Students
+F. Out-of-District Attendance-Zone Students

-A student attending a school out of the zoned district must maintain passing grades, demonstrate appropriate behavior, be on time, and maintain good attendance.
-Failure to do so may result in the principal requesting the student be returned to the home school.
-A documented parent/guardian conference must be held prior to such a request being made by the principal.
+Students attending schools out of their attendance zone must maintain passing grades, demonstrate appropriate behavior, be on time, and maintain good attendance.
+Failure to do so may result in the principal requesting a student be returned to the home school.
+A documented parent/guardian conference must be held prior to such a request being made by the principal/assistant principal.